Table of Contents

 4. Proof of delivery

-Optimising your routes
+1. Optimise your routes

-Capturing proof of delivery
+4. Collect reliable proof of delivery

 Using an automated Transportation Management System (TMS) like allows you to implement all four of those steps simply and seamlessly, freeing your time up to work on your business rather than in it.